Apteco/py-apteco/docs/source/tutorials/tutorial_05.rst

     Unlike the ``==`` and ``!=`` operators,
     the other comparison operators only accept a single value.

-    If necessary, you can use the Python built-in :func:`max` or :func:`min` function to pick out the appropriate value to use as the bound for your range.

 Date & DateTime ranges
 ----------------------